French Wine Regions

 Northern Rhone

-The winters are pretty extreme, and the summers temperate.
-As a result, white varietals like Marsanne and Viognier develop a great minerality and richness.
-The only red grape permitted is Syrah, sometimes co-fermented with a small percentage of white grapes.
+The winters are pretty extreme, and the summers are temperate.
+As a result, white varietals like Marsanne and Viognier develop beautiful minerality and richness.
+Syrah is the only red grape permitted, sometimes co-fermented with a small percentage of white grapes.
 Red wines from the Northern Rhone include Hermitage and Cornas.
 These are intense and intellectual wines, often considered some of the best in the world.

 Southern Rhone

-It is a much larger region and significantly warmer due to its proximity to the Mediterranean Sea.
+Due to its proximity to the Mediterranean Sea, the Southern Rhone is a much larger region and significantly warmer.
 As a result, the summers are hot, and droughts are not uncommon.
 Red wines are typically Grenache-based blends.
 These wines can offer excellent quality and value.
-Notable wine regions in the Southern Rhone include Chateauneuf du Pape, Listrac, and Gigondas.
+Notable wine regions in the Southern Rhone include Chateauneuf-du-Pape, Listrac, and Gigondas.

 Provence

-The first vineyards in France were planted here, and ancient grape varietals like Mouvedre continue to flourish.
+The first vineyards in France were planted here, and ancient grape varietals like Mourvedre continue to flourish.
 Most grapes grown are red wine varietals.
-However, there is only one corner of the appellation that makes red wine, Bandol.
+However, only one corner of the appellation makes red wine, Bandol.

 Provence is best known for its rosé wines.
-This area has a hot and dry climate that allows the region’s grapes to develop and ripen much sooner than in other areas.
-Not ideal for red wines, but perfect for pink!
+Its hot and dry climate allows the region’s grapes to develop and ripen much sooner than in other areas—not ideal for red wines, but perfect for pink!
 When harvested, the skin has not fully developed into a deep red.

 The Grapes of the French Wine Regions